dstar55/100-words-design-patterns-java/README.md

 ##### <a id="ChainOfResponsibility"></a>Chain Of Responsibility
 * Motivation

 Service request to call center is example of the Chain of Responsibility.
 Request can be handled at front desk level, supervisor level or any higher level.
 Correct handler of request is only known during execution of the request when request is traversing at various levels.

 Imagine that you just have bought a new mobile phone.
 You unpack a phone from the box, put the SIM card and you switch on yours brand new mobile phone.
 But phone is not able to establish a phone call.
-After checking technical manuals and playing with phone setting, you gave up you finally call telecom operator's call center.
+After checking technical manuals and playing with phone setting, you gave up and you finally call telecom operator's call center.

 The first thing you hear is a robot's voice of the auto responder.
 It suggests dozen of the possible solutions to various problems, but none of these is related to yours.
 After a while, robot connects you to the live operator.
 After short discussion operator realized that he can not help you either.
 So, he connects you to engineer who finally fixes the problem.

 That was example of the Chain of Responsibility.

 In essence, we pass an object along a "chain" of potential handlers for that object until one of the handlers tackle the request.

 The Chain of Responsibility allows an object to send a command without knowing which object will receive and handle it.
 The request is sent from one object to another making them parts of a chain and each object in this chain can handle the command, pass it on or do both.

 * Story

-The Chain of Responsibility allows an object to send a command without knowing which object will receive and handle it.
-The request is sent from one object to another making them parts of a chain and each object in this chain can handle the command, pass it on or do both.

 A King and his army is example of the Chain of Responsibility.
 King gives the orders to his army.